CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 You should see that there are several new attributes included in this Secret that allow for you to connect to your Postgres instance via the connection pooler:

-- `pgbouncer-host`: The name of the host of the pgBouncer connection pooler.
-This references the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of the pgBouncer connection pooler.
+- `pgbouncer-host`: The name of the host of the PgBouncer connection pooler.
+This references the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of the PgBouncer connection pooler.
-- `pgbouncer-port`: The port that the pgBouncer connection pooler is listening on.
+- `pgbouncer-port`: The port that the PgBouncer connection pooler is listening on.
-- `pgbouncer-uri`: A [PostgreSQL connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) that provides all the information for logging into the Postgres database via the pgBouncer connection pooler.
+- `pgbouncer-uri`: A [PostgreSQL connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) that provides all the information for logging into the Postgres database via the PgBouncer connection pooler.

 Open up the file in `kustomize/keycloak/keycloak.yaml`.
 Update the `DB_ADDR` and `DB_PORT` values to be the following: